mrcaprari/Tesi/README.md

 dummy_input = torch.randn(batch_size, input_dim)
 SVGD_model(dummy_input, n_samples)
 ```
-The model is not ready for training and inference with probabilistic predictions.
+The model is now ready for training and inference with probabilistic predictions.
 ## Training and Inference
-The converted models will now output probabilistic predictions.
+The NBBs will output probabilistic predictions.
 This needs to be taken into account when performing inference.
 We suggest using `torch.vmap` to vectorize the computation of the loss:
 ```python
 probabilistic_preds = Wololo_model(input, n_samples) # Shape: [n_samples, batch_size, output_dim]
 criterion = torch.nn.MSELoss()